Elizaongwz/DSA4264/technical-report (eliza).md

 #### 3.3.2 Modifying Bus Routes
-To assess the redundancy of bus stops on the top 10 parallel routes, we developed a methodology that uses bus stop passenger volume thresholds to determine whether stops should be kept or removed.
+To assess the redundancy of the top 10 ranked bus stops by our Parallel Scoring Algorithm, we developed a methodology that uses bus stop passenger volume thresholds to determine whether stops should be kept or removed.
 The main stages of this process, as outlined in our flowchart, include evaluating passenger volumes both between consecutive MRT stops (using an "Inner Threshold") and at stops located at the edges of the MRT connectivity zones (using an "Outer Threshold").

 In this methodology:
 Inner Threshold is applied to assess stops between MRT stations on the same line, removing stops with low passenger volumes.
 Outer Threshold is used to assess stops outside the MRT Bus Stop boundaries, emoving stops with low passenger volumes.